 Surrendering an LIC policy refers to voluntarily terminating the policy before its maturity.
 When policyholders surrender their policy, they terminate the agreement with LIC, forfeiting all future benefits, including life cover and maturity payouts.
 Once surrendered, the life cover stops immediately, and the policy cannot be revived.

 If you want to discontinue your LIC policy, and are looking for “how to close LIC policy online”, surrendering it is the way out.
-However, there are certain conditions that should be met for a seamless surrender.
+However, certain LIC terms and conditions should be met for a seamless surrender.
 LIC policy surrender can be done in the following cases:

 For single premium plans, you can surrender in the second year.